What are the effects of interest rates on the stock market?

 - Go long or short on stock market index futures or options prices

-- Trade on inflation using our exclusive inflation indices
+Trade on inflation using our exclusive US Inflation Indices

 Interest rates and the stock market summed up

 - The interest rate is a percentage charged by the lender on the borrower’s debt repayment or reward for saving money at the bank

 - The central bank is responsible for changing interest rates – in the UK, the Bank of England uses the Bank Rate to adjust rising inflation

 - Interest rates and stocks move in opposite directions.
 When interest rates go up, stock prices go down and vice versa